Canon MP730 Printer Waste Ink Tank Full Resolution

 Canon MP730 Printer Purge Unit Disassembly and Assembly

-This section records some problems people had with following the documents.
+This section records some problems people had with following the documents and some tips.

 1. After putting everything together only some colors printed.